shwina/still-magic/_en/ghp.md

     *   Use asterisks instead of dashes
 ```

--   Numbered lists are written with numbers
+Numbered lists are written `1.`, `2.`, and so on instead of dashes or asterisks.
-    -   Usually number everything with `1.` and let the processor figure it out
+We usually number everything with `1.`
+and let the Markdown processor figure out what the actual numbers should be.

 ```
 1. First top item